Burra Katha (film): Soundtrack

 Music was composed by Sai Karthik.
 Music was released on ADITYA Music Company.

 Production

 The film shooting began on 17 August 2018.
+The film's core plot was inspired from Aparichitudu (2005), which was directed by Shankar.

 Reception

 The Hindu declares Burra Katha: It’s a no-brainer by Y. Sunita Chowdary, Five minutes into the story, it becomes obvious that we’re headed for an endless, agonizing experience.
 The Times of India gives 1/5 rating, saying Burra Katha fails to impress and looks like this is yet another fail for Aadi Saikumar, even if he tries his best to deliver an earnest performance.
 123telugu.com provides 2/5 ratings, announcing Burrakatha – Disappointing Drama: The concept is interesting but the narration was no up to the mark.
 NTV says the film lustily outdated object, writer-turned-director Diamond Ratna Babu fails to tell a quirky storyline in an engaging fashion.
 The Hans India affirms that the movie doesn't have a solid story that fails to engage the audiences due to a lack of screenplay.
 Nevertheless, the film begins with an interesting concept and concentrated more on entertainment it is a big letdown.